forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **171. Excel Sheet Column Number**

-Convert a number from base-26 to base-10.
+Convert a number from base-26 to base-10 and vice versa (168.
+Excel Sheet Column Title).
+Notice that in each iteration, we need to add or minus 1 to the number because there is no letter corresponding to 0.

 **172. Factorial Trailing Zeroes**: Given an integer n, return the number of trailing zeroes in n!.